No Match Found

 To update personal data submitted to us, you may email us at email@example.com or, where appropriate, contact us via the relevant website registration page or by amending the personal details held on relevant applications with which you registered.

 When practically possible, once we are informed that any personal data processed by us is no longer accurate, we will make corrections (where appropriate) based on your updated information.

 Where we process personal data based on consent, individuals have a right to withdraw consent at any time.
 We do not generally process personal data based on consent (as we can usually rely on another legal basis).
 To withdraw consent to our processing of your personal data please email us at firstname.lastname@example.org or, to stop receiving an email from a PwC marketing list, please click on the unsubscribe link in the relevant email received from us.

 This privacy statement is intended to provide information about what personal data we collect about you and how it is used.
 As well as rights of access and amendment referred to above, individuals may have other rights in relation to the personal data we hold, such as a right to erasure/deletion, to restrict or object to our processing of personal data and the right to data portability.
-Some of these rights will only be available from 25 May 2018.

 If you wish to exercise any of these rights, please send an email to email@example.com.

 You can also submit your requests via the PwC privacy portal.